The Return of Thalia Plates: The Titan’s Curse Word

 “Then…” he began, “I’ll help you find him.
 I’ll prove to you that I care, I’ll prove to him that I care.”

-“We don’t need your help, guy who forgot his back three days every year.”
+“We don’t need your help.
+You left your backpack at home like three days every year.”

 “Would you shut up about that, man?
 It’s been like thirty years.”